TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.30.md

 ---

-And Elijah said unto all the people, Come near unto me; and all the people came near unto him.
-And he repaired the altar of Jehovah that was thrown down.
+Elijah said to all the people, "Come near to me;" and all the people came near to him.
+He repaired the altar of Yahweh that was thrown down.